braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/file_integrations.md

 ---
 nav_title: File Storage Integrations
-article_title: Braze Cloud Data Ingestion Integrations - File Storage
+article_title: File Storage Integrations
 description: "This reference article covers Braze Cloud Data Ingestion and how to sync relevant data from S3 to Braze"
 page_order: 3
 page_type: reference

 ---

-# Cloud Data Ingestion - File Storage Integrations
+# File storage integrations

-With CDI for S3, set up a direct integration from one or more S3 buckets in your AWS account to Braze.
+With Cloud Data Ingestion for S3, set up a direct integration from one or more S3 buckets in your AWS account to Braze.
 When new files are published to S3, a message is posted to SQS.
-Braze continuously checks for new files and they're picked up by CDI as soon as the file is published.
-CDI supports JSON, CSV, and parquet files and attributes, event, purchase and user delete data.
+Braze continuously checks for new files and they're picked up by Cloud Data Ingestion as soon as the file is published.
+Cloud Data Ingestion supports JSON, CSV, and parquet files and attributes, event, purchase and user delete data.

 The integration requires the following resources: